 About Chandratal Lake – Spiti Valley

 Some people also call it “The Moon Lake” and is also one of the sources of the violent Chandra River.
-Moulkila and Chandrabhaga mountain range having snow-capped peaks and snow slopes around the valley measures from 3000 Meters to 6500 Meters approximately.
+Moulkila and Chandrabhaga mountain range have snow-capped peaks and snow slopes around the valley measure from 3000 Meters to 6500 Meters approximately.
 Locales there, believe that Chandertal is this point from where Yudhishtra (Eldest among Pandava of Mahabharata epic) was taken to heaven in his mortal form.

-Setting all the legend and folklore asides, Chandratal lake in itself is a very luring place.
+Setting all the legend and folklore asides, Chandratal Lake in itself is a very luring place.
 It must be on top of your bucket list if you love the Himalayas.

-Located in Spiti Valley in Himachal Pradesh, Manali to Chandratal lake distance is 125 km.
-You can either travel from Delhi to Chandratal lake via Manali.
+Located in Spiti Valley in Himachal Pradesh, Manali to Chandratal Lake distance is 125 km.
+You can either travel from Delhi to Chandratal Lake via Manali.
 Or, you can also plan to take the longer route from Delhi to Spiti Valley via Kinnaur and further to Chandratal.

-A lot of people also travel from Mandi to Chandratal lake, which about 250 km of a journey by road.
+A lot of people also travel from Mandi to Chandratal Lake, which about 250 km of a journey by road.
 It will take about 12 hrs to reach Chandratal from Mandi.

 Chandratal Lake Weather

 Do not forget to take heavy woolens at any time of the year you are going.
-You can always refer what clothes to carry for Chandratal or Spiti trip.
+You can always refer to what clothes to carry for Chandratal or Spiti trip.

-So, when making a trip to Chandratal lake, make sure you are well prepared for any emergency even in the summer months.
-Winter months are not at all recommended for traveling to Chandratal lake.
+So, when making a trip to Chandratal Lake, make sure you are well prepared for any emergency even in the summer months.
+Winter months are not at all recommended for traveling to Chandratal Lake.